isabel-searle/geospatial-data-project/README.md

 2. 30% of the company have at least 1 child.

-    - To be searched through an API: schools, kindergartens,etc.
+    - To be searched through an API: kindergartens.

 3. Developers like to be near successful tech startups that have raised at least 1 Million dollars.